dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

     A herd of scientists, by Urcomunicacion
 </div>

-<p>The most common time for anyone to use the word is in just one phrase: "Science doesn't know why a bee can fly."
-The scientists are the science, in that sentence.
-And it's a dirty lie.</p>
+<p>The most common time for anyone to use the word is in just one phrase: "Science can't figure out how a bee can even fly."
+The scientists are the Science in that sentence.
+And the sentence is a dirty lie.</p>

 <p>The mechanism by which a bee flies has been <a href="http://www.todayifoundout.com/index.php/2013/08/bumblebee-flight-does-not-violate-the-laws-of-physics/">well understood</a> for quite a long time.
 The confusion is that one time one of those people who are part of Science said something to the effect of "If an airplane were the size of a bee, it wouldn't be able to fly."
 And then I assume the fake news sites got ahold of it.</p>